Legal

 You can remove everything this site stores on your device through your browser.
 Look for "Clear browsing data" or "Cookies and site data" in your browser settings and clear data for pixelmojo.io:

-Clearing site data removes your consent choice along with any sign-in session and preferences, so the cookie banner will appear again on your next visit, with analytics off until you decide.
+Clearing site data removes your consent choice along with any sign-in session and preferences, so the cookie banner will appear again on your next visit.
+Until you decide again, the regional rule applies: analytics stays off where prior consent is required, and runs by default (with the opt-out offered) elsewhere.

 Questions About Cookies?